Introduction

 What Satoshi wanted was a decentralized network for people to transact on.
 What Bitcoin has ended up being is a network for the rich to mine, with massive barriers to entry, such as mining equipment cost, electricity, and lack of processing power to ‘beat’ the huge mining facilities.

-Bitcoin Spark will be the true path to decentralization.
 By using a cross between proof-of-work and proof-of-stake, combined with a special algorithm that inhibits linear rewards based on raw processing power or stake size, the network can stay stable, and rewards can be distributed more fairly between smaller and larger network participants.
 Raw capital does not dictate raw power.

 This allows those with increased mining capabilities to earn more, but not in a way that is unbalanced purely by fiat-equivalent net worth.
 We believe this is a fine and careful trade-off between decentralization, capitalist enterprise, and socialist and community concepts.